-Budgeted cost: £12.250
+Budgeted cost: £11,600

 Activity Evidence that supports this approach Challenge number(s) addressed Training in new phonics provision in EYFS/KS1 for teachers and TAs. (£4000 Funded from surplus) While the teaching of phonics at school has been good and results historically strong for all children, new teachers to school and teaching assistants need training in scheme which is validated by DfE.
 This will allow children to receive effective, structured and carefully sequenced lessons in small groups, organised by outcomes from assessments.
-1, 2 Yr2-Percentage of Annual cost of LWLS (£250) 100% pass rate in 2022 shows effectiveness of scheme.
-Need to continue delivering scheme and keep up catch up sessions as new cohort will need additional support.
-Ongoing CPD for teachers in reading, writing and maths from the Trust to deliver high quality teaching (Free) EEF guide to Pupil Premium-Quality first teaching is top of the tiered approach key to effective learning and needs to be kept up to date and reviewed as changes to pedagogy/approach change.
+1, 2 Ongoing CPD for teachers in reading, writing and maths from the Trust to deliver high quality teaching (Free) EEF guide to Pupil Premium-Quality first teaching is top of the tiered approach key to effective learning and needs to be kept up to date and reviewed as changes to pedagogy/approach change.
 New teachers to Padbury this year will need training throughout year to support effective delivery.
-This will be continued.
-Focus this year on SEN- inc Autism, focus on a disadvantaged project and effective assessment while reducing workload.
 1.2.3 Additional TA support (TA) in Beech class where needs of pupils identified as priority.
 (LAC) (Est 2,000) EEF-tiered approach to support smaller group teaching.
 Focus on overlearning and revision of work covered to allow all children to keep up.
-1,2,3

-LAC child no longer at school.
-Extra TA time here not required.
-Additional M6 teacher to support children in Beech-3x mornings for two terms (Est: £7,600) EEF-Quality first reaching alongside smaller groups.
+1,2,3 Additional M6 teacher to support children in Beech-3x mornings for two terms (Est: £9,600) EEF-Quality first reaching alongside smaller groups.
 This will enable focussed teaching to meet specific needs of academic and behavioural/developmental needs in class for a fixed term.
-1,2,3,4 M6 teacher 4x mornings for the year (£22,048 total. £9,000 taken from PP, the rest from Surplus) This was hugely successful so have moved to 4 mornings each week for the year.
-This will enable all KS1 children to secure and make accelerated progress sin small groups including the PP children in both yr1 and yr2.
-Induct and support Early careers teacher in her induction period effectively.
-CPD- ensuring time for ECT and mentor to meet/plan/share and train together to support effective teaching and learning 1,2,3,4,5 ECT passed yr1.
-Support continues into yr2 from mentor and subject leads to continue to develop effective teaching and learning consistently.
-Mentoring of new staff/ side by side approach.
+1,2,3,4 Induct and support Early careers teacher in her induction period effectively.
+CPD- ensuring time for ECT and mentor to meet/plan/share and train together to support effective teaching and learning 1,2,3,4,5 Mentoring of new staff/ side by side approach.
 Paired teaching builds on side-by-side approach model to improve the quality of teaching and outcomes for all children.
-1,2,3,4,5 Continuing into yr2.
+1,2,3,4,5